drakkan/sftpgo/windows-installer/README.txt

 The SFTP service is available, by default, on port 2022.

-If SFTPGo does not start, make sure that TCP ports 2022 and 8080 are not used by other services or change the SFTPGo configuration to suit your needs.
+If the SFTPGo service does not start, make sure that TCP ports 2022 and 8080 are not used by other services or change the SFTPGo configuration to suit your needs.

 Default data location:

 C:\ProgramData\SFTPGo

-Default configuration file location:
+Configuration file location:

 C:\ProgramData\SFTPGo\sftpgo.json